-Circulation and Referral Process 3.3
+3.3 Circulation and Referral Process

-There is currently a reciprocal referral and notification process in place between the M.D. and the City.
+There is currently a reciprocal referral and notification process in place between the MD and the City.
 The continued referral of applications for subdivision, development approval, statutory plans, amendments and other studies and documents is essential to maintain open communications and resolve intermunicipal issues on an ongoing basis.

-3.4.1 Intermunicipal Referrals
+3.3.1 Intermunicipal Referrals

-The M.D. and the City will continue the reciprocal referral of planning and land use proposals, adhering to the minimum requirements shown in Tables 1 and 2.
+The MD and the City will continue the reciprocal referral of planning and land use proposals, adhering to the minimum requirements shown in Tables 1 and 2.

-Table 1 - Intermunicipal Circulation and Referrals - M.D. to City
+Table 1 - Intermunicipal Circulation and Referrals - MD to City

-Type of Notification Scope Response Time (Consecutive Days) Statutory Plans and Amendments, Outline Plans Within the IDP area 14 Land Use Bylaws and Amendments Within the IDP area 14 Subdivision applications (excluding farmstead separations, physical severances and boundary adjustments) Within the IDP area 30 Road Closure Bylaw Within the IDP area 14 Non-residential development permits (excluding accessory buildings) Within the IDP area 14
+Type of Notification Scope Response Time (Consecutive Days) Statutory Plans and Amendments, Outline Plans, Master Plans Within the IDP area 14 Land Use Bylaws and Amendments Within the IDP area 14 Subdivision applications (excluding farmstead separations, physical severances and boundary adjustments) Within the IDP area 30 Road Closure Bylaw Within the IDP area 14 Non-residential development permits (excluding accessory buildings) Within the IDP area 14

-Table 2 - Intermunicipal Circulation and Referrals - City to M.D.
+Table 2 - Intermunicipal Circulation and Referrals - City to MD

-Type of Notification Scope Response Time (Consecutive Days) Statutory Plans and Amendments, Outline Plans If application affects land that abuts City boundary 14 Subdivision applications (excluding physical severances and boundary adjustments) If application affects land that abuts City boundary 30 Land Use Bylaws and Amendments If application affects land that abuts City boundary 14 Road Closure Bylaw If affected road connects to lands in M.D.
-14 Non-residential development permits (excluding accessory buildings) If application affects land that abuts City boundary 14
+Type of Notification Scope Response Time (Consecutive Days) Statutory Plans and Amendments, Outline Plans, Master Plans If application affects land that abuts City boundary 14 Subdivision applications (excluding physical severances and boundary adjustments) If application affects land that abuts City boundary 30 Land Use Bylaws and Amendments If application affects land that abuts City boundary 14 Road Closure Bylaw If affected road connects to lands in MD 14 Non-residential development permits (excluding accessory buildings) If application affects land that abuts City boundary 14

-3.4.2 Circulation Time Periods
+3.3.2 Circulation of Non-Statutory Plans

-The municipalities shall circulate all non-statutory master plans (e.g. transportation, recreation, stormwater management and utilities) applicable in the IDP area for information and comment.
+The municipalities shall circulate all non-statutory master plans (e.g. transportation, recreation, stormwater management, water, and wastewater) applicable in the IDP area for information and comment.
 Such referrals are not subject to the dispute resolution provisions of Section 3.4.

-3.4.3 Circulation Time Periods
+3.3.3 Circulation Time Periods